-Shortly, 3-D renderings of the community room and children’s department, as well as floor plans, are available for your review at our main Circulation Desk.
+3-D renderings of the community room and children’s department, as well as floor plans, are available for your review at our main Circulation Desk.
 Please take the opportunity to stop by and see our vision for the future of your library.
-Finally, we would like to ask for your support, by requesting that on May 16th you vote YES for the Southold Library budget.

 A little history of our library: Southold Library was first incorporated in 1797, and operated in several locations before finding a permanent home in 1928 in our current brick building, built in 1891, which formerly housed the Southold Savings Bank.
 The building was last renovated with an addition in 1991 – 26 years ago.

 After considerable deliberation, the Trustees decided to embark on a historic renovation of the existing footprint, with no additions to the building.
 The budget for the planned renovation is $1.7 million dollars.

 We have nearly $1M already dedicated to the renovation through generous community donations and fiscal prudency.
 An additional $750,000 was supported via the budget vote in May 2017.
 We’ll also be pursuing grants through multiple sources.

 Just some detail on the upcoming renovation: The adult area will be relocated to what is now the children’s room.
 Here you will find a welcoming adult reading room, reference collection, computers, study tables, coffee, and more.

 The local history collection will be moved to the area now used as the circulation desk and back office area.
 The dividing wall will be removed and the whole area opened up for easier and more open access of the entire collection.